Physician Assistant Program Student Spotlights

 - Participation in the annual Polar Plunge with Special Olympics at Citizens Bank Arena

-A community bowling fundraiser at Luck Strike, where students, faculty, alumni, and guests enjoyed bowling, table games, raffles, food, and drinks.
-Luck Strike generously donated three bowling parties to the top three fundraising teams.
+A community bowling fundraiser at Lucky Strike, where students, faculty, alumni, and guests enjoyed bowling, table games, raffles, food, and drinks.
+Lucky Strike generously donated three bowling parties to the top three fundraising teams.

 - The PA program that raises the highest amount per student across all fundraising efforts is awarded the PA Olympics Trophy in recognition of outstanding service and impact.